5 Sustainable Tips on How to Be Healthy, Year After Year

 3. Eat more fruits and vegetables.

-Fruits and vegetables are loaded with fiber and compounds called polyphenols.
-They can act as antioxidants, meaning they can neutralize harmful free radicals that would otherwise damage your cells and increase your risk of conditions like cancer, diabetes, and heart disease.
+My third tip on how to be health is to focus on fruits and vegetables.
+This is because they are loaded with fiber and compounds called polyphenols.
+Polyphenols act as antioxidants, meaning they can neutralize harmful free radicals that would otherwise damage your cells and increase your risk of conditions like cancer, diabetes, and heart disease.
 They also help to colonize healthy gut bacteria and signal to mitochondria - which is where your energy is produced at the cellular level.

 The fiber in fruits and vegetables helps you feel full, helps you maintain healthy gut bacteria and supports detoxification.